Information for current students and residents

 10.2.
 Refuse Collection

-Please refer to Recycling Section 10.3 and Appendix H for details of the rooms bins provided in the Undergraduate and Graduate rooms in College and at Swirles Court and how to deal with them.
-Cleaners will not enter rooms to remove rubbish bins.
+Please refer to Recycling Section 10.3 and Appendix H for details of the rooms bins provided in the Undergraduate and Postgraduate rooms in College and at Swirles Court and how to deal with them.
+Cleaners will not enter bedrooms to remove rubbish bins.
 The collection bins in the gyp rooms and other areas will be cleared by the Housemen in College and the cleaners at Swirles Court.

 In the outside houses and flats, where the internal College recycling scheme does not operate, occupants should take waste to the dustbins and segregate it appropriately as required by the Local Council.
 This could be Cambridge City Council or South Cambridgeshire District Council depending upon location.
 If in doubt over location please contact the College Surveyor.
 Local Authority recycling procedures and collection times are posted on their Websites and should be followed.
 The bins to the Girton Road houses, Girton Gate and Front Lodge will be put out for roadside collection by the contract cleaner.
 If your bin is not put out for roadside collection by the contract cleaner it will be your responsibility to do so.